mbo0000/Personal-Projects/PythonWebscraping/README.md

 # Python Web Scrapping
 Using selenium, this project aims to scrape entry level data analyst jobs in the San Francisco Bay Area region.
+Scopes defined below are aim to answer 1 question: what are the top asked tools and skills SF Bay Area employers expecting of an entry level data analyst?

 ### Scopes:
 * Primary site/platform: Linkedin.